Johnny Kalsi: Later career

 Peter Gabriel's label, Real World Records, recorded Kalsi's first album in 2002.
 Martin Scorsese's movie, Gangs of New York featured one of his songs, as did The Incredible Hulk.
 As a member of the Dhol Foundation and in a solo capacity, he also worked on Gabriel's albums Up and OVO, and his soundtrack for the album Rabbit Proof Fence.

 Towards the end of 2002 Kalsi worked with the teenage pop singer Avril Lavigne, when she recorded a cover of Bob Dylan's "Knockin' on Heaven's Door".
 It was sung by Lavigne at a War Child Charity Concert covered by MTV.
 Kalsi was selected to give the track an ethnic Indian feel and add some light percussion.
-In early 2013 Johnny Kalsi tookThe Dhol Foundation to perform for Stand up To Cancer.
+In early 2013 Johnny Kalsi took The Dhol Foundation to perform for Stand up To Cancer.

 Johnny is a member of the Sikh Welfare Awareness Team (SWAT) and each week he donates some of his time to feeding and clothing over 300 homeless people each week and also people living below the poverty line in central London.

-2013

-Early July Johnny Kalsi was commissioned to curate a piece of music for HRH HM Queens' Coronation Gala Concert Festival.
-This was for 6000 people that are Royal Crest Holders in the presence of the Royal family.
-The Dhol Foundation performed for 3 nights and was also subjected to rehearsals and on-site visits before the event.

-In September Johnny Kalsi & The Dhol Foundation performed for the Formula 1 Music festival in Singapore.
-Performing on the same stage as Sir Tom Jones.
+In July 2013, Kalsi was commissioned to curate a piece of music for HRH HM Queens' Coronation Gala Concert Festival, an event for Royal Crest Holders.
+That September, Johnny Kalsi & The Dhol Foundation performed for the Formula 1 Music festival in Singapore, performing on the same stage as Sir Tom Jones.

-2015

-Kalsi received an Honorary Fellowship Degree from Leeds College of Music.
+Kalsi received an Honorary Fellowship Degree from Leeds College of Music in 2015.

-2016

-Just ahead of the release of the 5th album, Basant, Johnny Kalsi took The Dhol Foundation to USA for their debut tour.
+Just ahead of the release of the 5th album, Basant, in 2016, Johnny Kalsi took The Dhol Foundation to USA for their debut tour.

-2017

-Johnny Kalsi prepares for 2 shows per night for 17 nights with both his bands "Afro Celt Sound System" & "The Dhol Foundation".